 If you have missed a past episode of “Tales From The Big Canoe”, you can find it on our web page.

 Remember, in Canada, we are All treaty people.
 Marci, Miigwetch!

 The Canoe FM Radio Playhouse – airs the 1st and 3rd Wednesday of the month

-Canoe Trivia Hour – Coming soon on the 2nd Wednesday of every month.
+Canoe Trivia Hour – airs on the 2nd Wednesday of every month.